kmaluccio/group_7_project/README.md

 - Add more features to your data that may help to predict the diabetes or asthma percentage such as sleep, age, or other habits of people in each city
 - Gather more data for the model to get a better picture of certain features such as air quality in each location

+### Model choice with limitations and benefits
+We chose the multiple linear regression model because it fits the needs of our data set.
+The benefit of linear regression is that it’s not as complex as other advanced machine learning models, and it’s easier for our viewers to understand.
+We have multiple X variables to help us predict on y variables.
+We want to predict the % of the population that is diabetic based on population, location, and air quality.
+One limitation of this model is that other variables influence being diabetic that we are not testing, which can weaken the predictability.

 ## Dashboard in Tableau

 [Link to Tableau Public](https://public.tableau.com/views/AirQualityVDiabetes/Dashboard1?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link)